KgTeKoN/Jetup/README.md

 npm run makeMigrate - for make migrate npm run migrate - for execute migration

-**For start app you must run Docker, command "npm run compose", command "npm run start".**
+http://localhost:7000/employees - route for receive all employees **For start app you must run Docker, command "npm run compose", command "npm run start".
+For use filter write it in query param like this: "http://localhost:7000/employees?filter=Maxim"**